 Then when that visitor completes a form on your website, Attributer writes those values to the hidden fields in your form.
 They are then sent into Keap alongside the details the lead entered into the form (I.e., their name, email, phone, etc.).

 Attributer was built by Aaron Beashel, a marketing veteran who saw the need for a tool that could be used to identify which channels were actually turning visitors into leads and customers.

 "I originally built it to use on my client's website but after a while I realised it could be helpful for businesses everywhere."

 Why using Attributer is better than capturing raw UTM parameters

-Simple: Attributer doesn't only capture raw UTM parameters, like most other tools do.
-It does a whole lot more, including:
+It's simple.
+Attributer doesn't only capture raw UTM parameters like most other tools do.
+It does a whole lot more:

 1. Captures all traffic